Augmentations, Fillings, and Clusters for 2-Bridge Links: Introduction

 \subsection{Acknowledgements}

 O.~Capovilla-Searle is supported by the NSF Postdoctoral Research Fellowship DMS-2103188.
 J. Hughes was partially supported by the NSF grant DMS-1942363.
-We thank Lenhard Ng for providing key insight into how to define the graded dg-algebra map induced by a non-orientable pinch move and for suggesting the use of oriented base points.
+We thank Lenhard Ng for providing key insight into how to define the graded dg-algebra map induced by a non-orientable pinch move and for suggesting the use of co-oriented base points.
 Thanks also to Eugene Gorsky, Wenyuan Li, Linhui Shen, and Eric Zaslow for useful discussions.
-Finally, special thanks to Roger Casals, Honghao Gao, and Dan Rutherford for helpful comments on a draft of this manuscript. $\Box$\\
+Finally, special thanks to Roger Casals, Honghao Gao, Dan Rutherford, and Joshua Sabloff for helpful comments on a draft of this manuscript. $\Box$\\